vineelko/patina/docs/src/dxe_core/protocol_database.md

 [EFI_BOOT_SERVICES.ConnectController()](https://uefi.org/specs/UEFI/2.10_A/07_Services_Boot_Services.html#efi-boot-services-connectcontroller)
 and
 [EFI_BOOT_SERVICES.DisconnectController()](https://uefi.org/specs/UEFI/2.10_A/07_Services_Boot_Services.html#efi-boot-services-disconnectcontroller)
-are part of the Protocol Handler Services section of the specification, however, in the Rust DXE Core, these services are implemented in the driver_services.rs module, and have their own section in this book on their theory of operation - see [UEFI Driver Model](driver_model.md).
+are part of the Protocol Handler Services section of the specification, however, in the Patina DXE Core, these services are implemented in the driver_services.rs module, and have their own section in this book on their theory of operation - see [UEFI Driver Model](driver_model.md).